 Northern climates present unique challenges.
 Warm summers give way to frosty winters, offering a wild swing in temperatures that require your structure to handle the cycle of the seasons.
 Getting and staying warm is equally important.
 Energy-efficient materials have to work harder in the north.
 Our battle plan for complete energy efficiency includes elements from each category below.
 Many of these, like energy-efficient windows and energy-star appliances, are standard features of Gerber homes.

-Build Your Home from Energy-Efficient Materials
+Build Your Home with Energy-Efficient Practices

 Windows - Well-sealed double or triple-pane windows keep warm, clean air in and the harsh air out.